Introduction to Controllers

 Link

-Each controller should define a Link()
+Each controller inherits a Link()

-as well as give other features in Silverstripe CMS the ability to influence link behaviour.
+This should be used to avoid hard coding your routing in views, as well as give other features in Silverstripe CMS the ability to influence link behaviour.

-namespace App\Controller;
+namespace App\Control;

 use SilverStripe\Control\Controller;